How to Keep your House

 As house prices plummet and mortgage rates skyrocket many Canadians will be struggling with mortgage payments.
 In the face of the most inflationary economy in recent history, we would like a share a few strategies to help you keep your house

 If you took out a $400,000 mortgage with a 25 year amortization at 1.4% – that is now approaching renewal at 6.9% – your current payments would be about $1,580.
 If you renewed for the remainder amortization period of 20 years, your balance would be $330,000, and your payments would be $2,520 per month.
 If you changed the amortization to 30 years, your payments would be more manageable at about $2,152 – banks are very aware of this situation and are extending the amortizations out to as much 40 years.

 It is also important to consider other debts that are being serviced, bearing in mind there is a huge difference between “servicing debt” and “paying debt”.
-If you are constantly paying at or near minimum monthly payments your, are servicing debt, you are not paying it down.
+If you are constantly paying at or near minimum monthly payments you are servicing debt, you are not paying it down.